Oseledets' Splitting of Standard-like Maps: Geometric Stability

-Notice that, in order to recover the signed curvature $\dot{\alpha}$, one would need also the logical function $\sigma$, which then requires the evolution of map (\ref{sigevo}); this can be avoided by restricting the analysis to the logarithm of curvatures: due to the very wide range of $\kappa$ values, it is best suited to probe the \emph{flatness} of curves (see figures \ref{pkt1}, \ref{pkt2} and \ref{TPE} ).
+Notice that, in order to recover the signed curvature $\dot{\alpha}$, one would need also the logical function $\sigma$, which then requires the evolution of map (\ref{sigevo}); this can be avoided by restricting the analysis to the logarithm of curvatures: this is best suited to probe the \emph{flatness} of curves, due to the very wide range of $\kappa$ values (see Figures \ref{pkt1}, \ref{pkt2}, \ref{TPE}, \ref{TPE2}).